survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 Especially in bundle size sensitive environments *babel-polyfill* might not be the best option.
 If you know well which environment (browser versions, Node.js) you support, [babel-preset-env](https://www.npmjs.com/package/babel-preset-env) provides a more granular way to achieve the same result with smaller size.

 It is important to note that *babel-polyfill* pollutes the global scope with objects like `Promise`.
-Given this can be problematic for library authors, there's an option known as [transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/).
+Given this can be problematic for library authors, there's [transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
 It can be enabled as a Babel plugin and it will avoid the problem of globals by rewriting the code in such way that they won't be needed.

 ## Useful Babel Presets and Plugins